 We are required to assess our investment securities for "other than temporary impairment" on a periodic basis.
 The determination of other than temporary impairment for an investment security requires judgment as to the cause of the impairment, the likelihood of recovery and the projected timing of the recovery.
-On January 12, 2009 the FASB issued ASC 325-40-65-1 (formerly Staff Position No. EITF 99-20-1 - "Amendments to the Impairment Guidance of EITF Issue No. 99-20.")
+On January 12, 2009, the

+FASB issued ASC 325-40-65-1 (formerly Staff Position No. EITF 99-20-1 - "Amendments to the Impairment Guidance of EITF Issue No. 99-20.")
 This standard has been applicable to our financial statements since December 31, 2008.
 In particular, this standard struck the language that required the use of market participant assumptions about future cash flows from previous guidance.
 This change now permits the use of reasonable management judgment about whether it is probable that all previously projected cash flows will not be collected in determining other than temporary impairment.
-Our assessment process resulted in recording net other than temporary impairment charges on securities of \$0.03 million, \$0.3 million, and \$0.8 million in 2013, 2012 and 2011, respectively.
+Our assessment process resulted in recording net other than temporary impairment charges on securities of \$0.009 million, \$0.03 million, and \$0.3 million in 2014, 2013 and 2012, respectively.
 We believe that our assumptions and judgments in assessing other than temporary impairment for our investment securities are reasonable and conform to general industry practices.
 Prices for investment securities are largely provided by a pricing service.
 These prices consider benchmark yields, reported trades, broker / dealer quotes and issuer spreads.
 Furthermore, prices for mortgage-backed securities consider: TBA prices, monthly payment information and collateral performance.
-At December 31, 2013 the cost basis of our investment securities classified as available for sale exceeded their estimated fair value at that same date by \$4.9 million (compared to \$0.5 million at December 31, 2012).
-This amount is included in the accumulated other comprehensive loss section of shareholders' equity.
+At December 31, 2014, the estimated fair value of our investment securities classified as available for sale exceeded their cost basis at that same date by \$0.2 million.
+At December 31, 2013 the estimated fair value of our investment securities classified as available for sale was less than their cost basis at that same date by \$4.9 million.
+These amounts are included in the accumulated other comprehensive loss section of shareholders' equity.